digdilem/taskpony/README.md

 - **O** pen formats — Export tasks to CSV, PDF, clipboard, or print.
 - **N** o clutter — A focused interface that shows only what you actually need.
 - **Y** ours — Free to use and always will be — no commercial edition, no hosted version.

-> "A small and simple self-hosted personal tasks organiser"

 ![Main Task List](docs/tasks_short.jpg)